-You may have heard of A History of Violence, a graphic novel that was turned into a movie and published by imprints of DC Comics.
+You may have heard of A History of Violence, a graphic novel (Affiliate Link) that was turned into a movie and published by imprints of DC Comics.
 Its plot is novel and becomes immediately apparent why it was a perfect fit for the big screen.

 Here is a quick synopsis: An early scene in the story takes place in a cafe owned by the main character.
 While in the coffee shop, a couple of serial killers come in and attack the people in the shop.
 The main character takes a coffee pot and retaliates.
 The result is an instant celebrity in a small town which draws the attention of the local media.
 His face plastered all over television causes his past to catch up with him.